Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Download the app and start tracking sleep patterns, calorie consumption, and step count.

-And a fun little feature, it also uses a mood index to share your dog’s mood.
-The mood index is tied to activity, so the more active your dog is, the happier she is.
+It also includes a fun feature: a mood index tied to activity.
+Thus, the more active your dog is, the happier she is.

-The tracker is lightweight, and the batter lasts for six months.
+The tracker is lightweight, and the battery lasts for six months.

 Use a dog fitness tracker

-If you’re looking for a fun, affordable way to keep your pup and yourself accountable for your joint fitness goals, look no further than dog activity trackers.
+Consider dog activity trackers if you’re looking for a fun, affordable way to hold yourself and your pup accountable for your joint fitness goals.

 With features similar to those of people’s fitness monitors, these canine companions can distinguish between sleep, scratching, and running movements.

-Not only that, but many of them feature GPS tracking so you can keep tabs on your pup’s whereabouts at the park or anywhere else.
+Not only that, but many of them feature GPS tracking, so you can monitor your pup’s whereabouts at the park or anywhere else.

-Furthermore, you can measure how much and well your pup sleeps and heart rate and calorie burn — essential info if your dog has any medical conditions.
+Furthermore, you can measure how much and well your pup sleeps, heart rate, and calorie burn — essential information if your dog has any medical conditions.